ChristineLiou/Christine/final-report.md

 ![](final-report_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-### 3.2 solar data visulation for different location
+### 3.2 Solar data visulation for different location
-#### Three month of the PAC data were draw by different locations.
+Three month of the PAC data were draw by different locations.
 As the picture showed below, the red line (chungwa) were higher than other locations and the xinglongmarket was the lowest.

 ```r